Different types of mortgages

 Pros and cons

-• Variable mortgages offer more flexibility as usually they don't have Early Repayment Charges if you were to redeem the mortgage early or want to make overpayments above the limits given on fixed rate mortgages.
+• variable mortgages offer more flexibility as usually they do not have Early Repayment Charges if you were to redeem the mortgage early or want to make overpayments above the limits given on fixed rate mortgages.

 Who do they suit?